The Department of Sociology & Anthropology

 B.Sc., Georgetown University

-I am a cultural and medical anthropologist broadly focused on the social and political aspects of health care in Latin America and the Caribbean.
+I am a cultural and medical anthropologist studying the social and political aspects of health care in urban Latin America, the Caribbean, and the United States.
 My research and teaching interests include the anthropology of health and medicine, the body, mental health and psychiatry, homelessness, and aging; the anthropological study of citizenship and political activism; and Latin American and Caribbean studies.
-I have conducted ethnographic research on these topics in urban Venezuela, Cuba, and the United States.
+For the past ten years, I have conducted ethnographic research on these topics in urban Venezuela, Cuba, and the United States.

-Through my ongoing research I aim to rethink the relationships between political ideologies, public health systems, and local formulations of bodies, medicine, and subjectivity.
+Through my ongoing research I analyze the relationships between political ideologies, public health systems, and local understandings of health.
 In particular, I explore what specific health practices reveal about medicine’s role in constituting everyday life, ideas about the body and well being, and political agency.

 Courses offered at Muhlenberg